psychemedia/sin-eater-resources/src/_before_ludlow.md

 A footnote to the [1818 edition](https://archive.org/details/parochialantiqui02kenn/page/276/mode/2up?q=sinne) of White Kennett's *Parochial Antiquities attempted in the History of Ambrosden, Burcester, and other adjacent parts in the counties of Oxford and Bucks, with a Glossary of Obsolete Terms* (*"A New Edition in Two Volumes, Greatly Enlarged from the Author's Manuscript Notes"*, edited by Bulkeley Bandinel quotes Aubrey, and also includes a further observation about the giving of doles as a current tradition.

 > In the county of Hereford was an old custom at funerals to hire poor people, who were to take upon them all the sinns of the party deceased, and were called sin-eaters.
 One of them I remember liv'd in a cottage on Rosse high-way.
-The manner was thus : when the corps was brought out of the hous, and laid on the biere, a loaf of bread was delivered to the sinne eater over the corps, as allso a mazar bowle (a gossips bowl of maple) full of beer, which he was to drink up, and six pence in mony, in consideration whereof he took upon him *ipso facto* all the sinns of the defunct, and freed him or her from walking after they were dead.
+The manner was thus: when the corps was brought out of the hous, and laid on the biere, a loaf of bread was delivered to the sinne eater over the corps, as allso a mazar bowle (a gossips bowl of maple) full of beer, which he was to drink up, and six pence in mony, in consideration whereof he took upon him *ipso facto* all the sinns of the defunct, and freed him or her from walking after they were dead.
 In North Wales the sinne eaters are frequently made use of; but there, instead of a bowl of beer, they have a bowl of milk.
 This custom was by some people observed even in the strictest time of the presbyterian government.
 As at Dyndar, *volens nolens* the parson of the parish, the relation of a woman deceased there had this ceremony punctually performed according to her will.
 The like was done in the city of Hereford in those times, where a woman kept, many years before her death, a mazar bowl for the sinne-eater; and in other places in this county, as allso at Brecon, at Llangors, where Mr. Gwin the minister, about 1640, could not hinder this superstition.
 Methinks doles to poor people, with mony at funerals, have some resemblance of the sinne-eating.
-Doles at funerals were continued at gentlemen's funerals in the west of England till the civil warrs ; and so in Germany, at rich men's funerals, doles are in use, and to every one a quart of strong and good beer.
+Doles at funerals were continued at gentlemen's funerals in the west of England till the civil warrs; and so in Germany, at rich men's funerals, doles are in use, and to every one a quart of strong and good beer.
 Aubrey of Gentilisme, MS.
 >
 > This giving of doles is now observed in most country funerals in cake to all the better part, and bread to all the poor people.
 ```